ibm-cloud-docs/discovery-data/train.md

 1. After the results are displayed, assess each result, and then select **Relevant** or **Not relevant**, whichever option applies given the quality of the result.

     When you select **Relevant**, you apply a score of `10` to the result. **Not relevant** applies a score of `0`.
 You can use a different scoring scale if you use the API to rate results, but you can't mix scoring scales within the same project.

+    If the result shows the message, “No content preview available for this document”, it means that the document that was returned does not contain a `text` field or that its `text` field is empty.
+If none of the documents in your collection have a `text` field, use the API to train the project instead of training it from the product user interface.

 1. When you are finished, click **Back to queries**.
 1. Continue adding queries and rating them.